 Our List of The Top 10 Best Pop Up Camping Trailers

-Below is our list of the Top 10 Best campers that you can buy including quick specifications overview and link to the manufacturer’s website.
+Below is my list of the Top 10 Best campers that you can buy including quick specifications overview and link to the manufacturer’s website.
 None of these tent or hard-sided campers have slide-outs or air conditioning.

 You can add accessories to customize your camper if you like, they are a bit spartan when it comes to certain things you find in typical travel trailers.

-We have done well over 100 hours of research to come up with this list.
+I have done well over 50 hours of research to come up with this list.
 The research included reviewing forums, RV review sites, reaching out to owners and to the manufacturers in situations where we have questions that were not answered on their website.

 #1.
 Sylvan Sport GO

 The SylvanSport Go camper is one of the nicest and versatile we have come across.
 This is one of the more popular brands of campers due to its versatility.
 There is a lot to like about this camper beside the great looks.
 It is extremely versatile and is considered the “Swiss Army Knife” of folding tent campers.

 The SylvanSport GO can be used in 3 modes.
 “Camper Mode” allows you to deploy the tent and awning which gives you ample sleeping space, lots of headroom, and a great awning that is super easy to set up.